The joy of validating technical research

 "Mutant colored rattatas, a rat pokemon"

 In real life, randomness and mutations are inevitable, but for a game, and especially for a breeding mechanic, I don’t want unintentional randomness.
-The one thing that makes a game fun is that the game world isn’t as difficult as real life.
+I need to convert between RGB and HSV with whole numbers, so no decimals allowed.

 Rainbow cube colorspace with Red, Green, and Blue as axes.
 Gibberish equations spinning around the cube.